vsenderov/rdf4r/README.md

 vignette("using-rdf4r")
 ```

-If you would like an overview of all package facilities grouped by category, please consult the package documentation available via `?rdf4r`.
+If you would like an overview of all package facilities grouped by category, please consult the package documentation available via `?rdf4r.`

 ## Discussion

-We would like now to compare RDF4R to other programs designed for a similar purpose and critically discuss some of its futures.
+We would like now to compare RDF4R to other programs designed for a similar purpose and critically discuss some of its features.

 ### Related Packages